MicrosoftDocs/azure-docs/articles/postgresql/hyperscale/howto-app-stacks-python.md

 ## Step 2: Super power of Distributed Tables

-Citus gives you [the super power of distributing your table](overview#the-superpower-of-distributed-tables) across multiple nodes for scalability.
-Below command enables you to do distribute a table.
-More on create_distributed_table and distribution column [here](howto-build-scalable-apps-concepts#distribution-column-also-known-as-shard-key).
+Citus gives you [the super power of distributing your table](overview.md#the-superpower-of-distributed-tables) across multiple nodes for scalability.
+Below command enables you to distribute a table.
+More on create_distributed_table and distribution column [here](howto-build-scalable-apps-concepts.md#distribution-column-also-known-as-shard-key).

 > [!TIP]
 >